 - If the verb ends in -re, the “re” is dropped and exchanged with a “u”.

 Example: Entendre becomes entendu

-How to Stay Away from Passive Voice
+How to Avoid The Passive Voice

 Passive: Le film a été tourné par un étudiant (The film was shot by a student)

 Active: C’est un étudiant qui a tourné le film (It’s a student who shot the film)

 Another way of avoiding passive voice is by making use of reflexive verbs.
 When you have a sentence in which the subject and object are the same, you can use verbs that require to be preceded with se or s’.